 Espresso crema is a brown, foamy layer on top of the brewed coffee.
 Crema is a mix of gas bubbles, and emulsified fats, which are the signature of a good espresso.
 The perfect crema is a reddish-brown foam, with tiny bubbles.
 If the bubbles are too big, the shot was incorrectly extracted.
 If the colour is too light is an under-extracted shot, and if it’s too dark, the shot is over-extracted.

 Espresso brewing produces a syrupy beverage, extracting solid and dissolved components, along with coffee fats.
-The crema is produced by emulsifying the oils from the ground coffee into a colloid, and injecting the CO2 from the beans into the colloidal suspension.
+The crema is produced by emulsifying the oils from the ground coffee into a colloid, and injecting the CO2 from the coffee beans into the colloidal suspension.
 Crema has a short lifespan, because the gas bubbles will eventually escape the colloid, and because many of the extracted fats are volatile.

 A perfect espresso contains at least 10% in volume crema.
 This is at the moment of extraction, and the longer espresso sits in the cup the more crema dissipates.